Conservative Party (UK): Prospective parliamentary candidates

 Associations select their constituency's candidates.
 Some associations have organised open parliamentary primaries.
 A constituency Association must choose a candidate using the rules approved by, and (in England, Wales and Northern Ireland) from a list established by, the Committee on Candidates of the Board of the Conservative Party.
 Prospective candidates apply to the Conservative Central Office to be included on the approved list of candidates, some candidates will be given the option of applying for any seat they choose, while others may be restricted to certain constituencies.
 A Conservative MP can only be deselected at a special general meeting of the local Conservative association, which can only be organised if backed by a petition of more than fifty members.

 Young Conservatives

-From 1998 to 2015, the Conservative Party maintained a youth wing for members under 30 called Conservative Future, with branches at both universities and at parliamentary constituency level.
-By 2006, the group had become the largest political organisation on British university campuses.
-The organisation was closed in 2015 after allegations that bullying by Mark Clarke had caused the suicide of Elliot Johnson, a 21-year-old party activist.
+Young Conservatives is the youth wing of the Conservative Party for members aged 25 and under.
+The organisation aims to increase youth ownership and engagement in local associations.
+From 1998 to 2015, the youth wing was called Conservative Future, and had branches at universities and at parliamentary constituency level.
+It was shut down in 2015 after allegations that bullying by Mark Clarke had caused the suicide of Elliot Johnson, a 21-year-old party activist.
+The current incarnation was launched in March 2018.